-- assistance for dealing with psychological and emotional distress while adjusting to the diagnosis; treatment phobias; existential concerns; stress; difficulties making treatment decisions; anxiety or depression or both; psychosexual issues such as potential loss of fertility and premature menopause; history of sexual abuse; and interpersonal problems - support for alcohol and drug addiction - advice and assistance to stop smoking, chewing tobacco or chewing betel quid - management of physical symptoms such as pain and fatigue (Australian Adult Cancer Pain Management Guideline Working Party 2019) - a prompt referral to the required discipline if problems are identified (e.g. dietetics, speech pathology) - a comprehensive speech pathology assessment and education for patients who are being considered for total laryngectomy (they should also be offered the opportunity to speak with a consumer who has undergone a laryngectomy) - a physiotherapy assessment and introduction to a postoperative exercise regime to minimise/treat any associated shoulder dysfunction for patients who are being considered for neck dissection - decisions regarding enteral nutrition for high-risk patients, with relevant referrals made (e.g. gastrointestinal surgery, gastroenterology, radiology and dietetics) - pre-treatment screening for unintentional weight loss, oral health, communication and swallowing function - malnutrition or undernutrition, identified using a validated nutrition screening tool such as the MST (note that many patients with a high BMI [obese patients] may also be malnourished [WHO 2018]) - support for families or carers who are distressed with the patient's cancer diagnosis - support for families/relatives who may be distressed after learning of a genetically linked cancer diagnosis - specific spiritual needs that may benefit from the involvement of pastoral/spiritual care.
+- assistance for dealing with psychological and emotional distress while adjusting to the diagnosis; treatment phobias; existential concerns; stress; difficulties making treatment decisions; anxiety or depression or both; psychosexual issues such as potential loss of fertility and premature menopause; history of sexual abuse; and interpersonal problems - management of physical symptoms such as pain, fatigue (Australian Adult Cancer Pain Management Guideline Working Party 2019), weight loss and altered bowel function - malnutrition or undernutrition, identified using a validated nutrition screening tool such as the MST (note that many patients with a high BMI [obese patients] may also be malnourished [WHO 2018]) - pre-surgical education with a stomal therapy nurse wherever a temporary or permanent stoma is a possibility - guidance for financial and employment issues (e.g. loss of income, travel and accommodation) - requirements for rural patients and caring arrangements for other family members - support for families or carers who are distressed with the patient's cancer diagnosis - support for families/relatives who may be distressed after learning of a genetically linked cancer diagnosis - specific spiritual needs that may benefit from the involvement of pastoral/spiritual care - low self-esteem and disturbed body image, which are more prevalent in stoma patients than in non-stoma patients.